Exponential self-similar mixing by incompressible flows: Introduction

-We consider the two-dimensional setting, as it is the first dimension with non-trivial divergence-free velocity fields and for comparison with computational and experimental studies.
-Generally, dimension will not play a crucial role if what follows, except in setting scaling laws.
-The divergence-free condition is a strong constraint that can be somewhat relaxed, but it is physically motivated in applications of mixing.
+\begin{parag}[The continuity equation] We consider mixing in two space dimensions, as 2D is the first dimension with non-trivial, divergence-free fields and also for comparison with computational and experimental studies.
+Generally, dimension will not play a crucial role in what follows, except in setting scaling laws.
+However, it is technically more difficult to construct optimal mixers in two space dimensions, informally speaking for topological reasons.
+In fact, all our results can be extended to higher dimensions in a straightforward manner by making all quantities constant with respect to the additional independent variables.
+The divergence-free condition is a strong constraint that can be somewhat relaxed, but it is physically motivated in applications of mixing, and it is essential for the definition of the mixing scales we adopt.
 In fact, since we aim at producing examples of optimal mixing, the divergence-free condition is a more restrictive requirement that must be satisfied in our constructions.

-We work on the two-dimensional torus $\TT^2 := \R^2 / \ZZ^2$ or on the plane $\R^2$.
+We work on the two-dimensional torus $\T^2 := \R^2 / \ZZ^2$ or on the plane $\R^2$.
 When considering the plane $\R^2$, both velocity fields and solutions eventually resulting from our constructions will be supported in a fixed compact set.